victorjeman/victorjeman-website/data/posts/content/how-to-use-the-labs.md

 ---
 slug: how-to-use-the-labs
-title: 'How to use my labs'
+title: How to use my labs
-thumbnail: 'blog2'
+thumbnail: blog2
 published: December 27, 2020
 updated:
 ---